Dissecting reaction calculations using Halo EFT and ab initio input: Three-cluster description of the collision

 The relative motion between the halo neutron and the core is described by the eigenstates of $H_0$.
 In the partial wave of orbital angular momentum $l$ and total angular momentum $J$, which is obtained from the composition of $l$ and the neutron spin $s$, and projection $M$, they read \beq H_0\varphi_{lJM}(E,\ve{r})=E\ \varphi_{lJM}(E,\ve{r}), \eeqn{e0} with \beq \varphi_{lJM}(E,\ve{r})=\frac{u_{lJ}(E,r)}{r}\left[\chi_s\otimes Y_l(\hat{\ve{r}})\right]^{JM}, \eeqn{e1} where $\chi_s^{m_s}$ are spinors and $Y_l^m$ are spherical harmonics.

 Negative-energy states [$E<0$ in \Eq{e0}] are discrete and correspond to the spectrum of the projectile below the one-neutron separation threshold.
 We add the number of nodes $n$ in the radial wave function to the other quantum numbers to enumerate them.
-The reduced radial wave functions of these bound states exhibit the following asymptotic behavior \beq u_{nlJ}(E_{nlJ},r)\flim{r}{\infty}{\cal C}_{nlJ}\ \kappa_{nlJ} r\ k_l(\kappa_{nlJ}r), \eeqn{eANC} where $k_l$ is a modified spherical Bessel function, $\kappa_{nlJ}=\sqrt{2\mu |E_{nlJ}|/\hbar^2}$, and ${\cal C}_{nlJ}$ is the asymptotic normalisation constant (ANC) associated to that bound state.
+The reduced radial wave functions of these bound states exhibit the following asymptotic behavior \beq u_{nlJ}(E_{nlJ},r)\flim{r}{\infty}{\cal C}_{nlJ}\ \kappa_{nlJ} r\ k_l(\kappa_{nlJ}r), \eeqn{eANC} where $k_l$ is a modified spherical Bessel function of the second kind, $\kappa_{nlJ}=\sqrt{2\mu |E_{nlJ}|/\hbar^2}$, and ${\cal C}_{nlJ}$ is the asymptotic normalisation coefficient (ANC) associated with that bound state.
 Note that for $s$-waves the combination $x k_0(x)=e^{-x}$.

 The positive-energy states [$E>0$ in \Eq{e0}] describe the continuum of the nucleus.
 They exhibit the following asymptotic behavior \beq u_{lJ}(E,r)\flim{r}{\infty}\cos\delta_{lJ}(E)\, kr\, j_{l}(kr)+\sin\delta_{lJ}(E)\, kr\, n_{l}(kr),\nonumber\\ \eeqn{edep} where $j_l$ and $n_l$ are the regular and irregular spherical Bessel functions, respectively, $k=\sqrt{2\mu E/\hbar^2}$ is the wave number for the $c$-$n$ relative motion, and $\delta_{lJ}$ is the phase shift.